Martchus/videodownloader/README.md

 ## Build instructions
-The video downloader depends on c++utilities and qtutilities and is built in the same way as these libaries.
+The video downloader depends on c++utilities and qtutilities and is built in the same way as these libraries.

-The following Qt modules are requried: core gui widgets network
+The following Qt modules are required: core gui widgets network